 SSH are very fragmented and diverse.
 Presenting use cases representatives is a big challenge per se.
 So, gathering representatives use cases from CO-OPERAS community (SSH, scientific communication) and SSH in France is part of this work (Cf. MS24)

 Our main focus represents in itself a challenge and a need widely shared in SSH communities: linking scientific publications with (raw) data stored in a structured and “FAIR” way in a secure repository.
 We thus decided to work on a POC consisting in linking publications in HaL (French Open archive) to data stored in the Nakala French repository dedicated to SSH (MS25).
-The implementation of this POC will address various core question to current research in SSH, as you can see in the presenting video (embed?).
+The implementation of this POC will address various core question to current research in SSH, as you can see in the video embedded on top of this page.

 Finally, another big challenge is to imagine next uses and evolutions of the POC which could be replicated in other domains.